duncsully/solit-html/readme.md

 ### computedGroup - One calculation, multiple signals

 You can use `computedGroup` to create multiple computed signals from a single computation.
+You can return either an object or an array.

 ```ts
 const {